jac307/MEMORIAS/esolangs/Leer/syntaxLeer.md

 Multiple nouns can be added (up to 5) / Multiples sustantivos pueden ser añadido (hasta 5)

-## Empty string / String vacios
+## Empty string / String vacíos
 This is a list of words that can be added in-between words that produce an empty string.
-Esta es una lista de paralabras que pueden ser añadidas entre palabras y producen un string vacío
+Esta es una lista de palabras que pueden ser añadidas entre palabras y producen un string vacío

 `myself`, `on`, `in`, `that`, `The`, `the`, `to`, `with`, `everything`, `anything`, `suspended`, `without`, `through`, `Through`, `down` | Example:
 + `wanted(2.0) to hear listening not watching suspended (35) spaces (0.5) without sounds (-0.2)`

 ## Multiple sentences / Oraciones múltiples
-To add multiple senteces, these are divided by `.` (dot) / Para añadir oraciones múltiples, éstas van separadas por `.` (punto) | Example:
+To add multiple sentences, these are divided by `.` (dot) / Para añadir oraciones múltiples, éstas van separadas por `.` (punto) | Example:
 + `hears multiplying(20) lights(1.3). watching*2 sounds (0.5) doors (0.0 1.0)`